Barrett Comiskey

-Barrett Comiskey (born September 18, 1975) is an American innovator.
-He is recognized by the World Economic Forum as a Technology Pioneer and was the youngest inductee into the National Inventors Hall of Fame, for inventing and co-founding E Ink while an undergraduate at the Massachusetts Institute of Technology.
-He is currently the Founder of Migo.
+Barrett Comiskey (born September, 1975) is an American innovator.
+He is recognized by the World Economic Forum as a Technology Pioneer and was the youngest inductee into the National Inventors Hall of Fame, for inventing electronic ink while an undergraduate at the Massachusetts Institute of Technology.

+In addition to his early work pioneering electronic paper, Comiskey has founded and developed ventures across Asia in media, energy, and biotechnology.
+He is currently pursuing Ph.D. research in life sciences at National Tsing Hua University in Taiwan, focusing on Caenorhabditis elegans as a model organism, and works with Raglan and its spinout Arcadian Drive on electric vehicle modernization projects.

 Career

 E Ink

 Comiskey is one of the "fathers of E Ink."
-As an undergraduate at MIT, Comiskey invented the microencapsulated electrophoretic display, commercialized by E Ink, which he co-founded in 1997.
+As an undergraduate at MIT, Comiskey invented the microencapsulated electrophoretic display, commercialized by E Ink, which he co-founded in 1997 and is now worth approximately $8 billion.

 He began developing the E Ink display during nights and weekends at the MIT Media Lab in 1995, at the age of 19, after MIT professor Joseph Jacobson challenged him to create a technology that would mimic the appearance of ink on paper.

-Comiskey ultimately conceived of the microencapsulated electrophoretic display, which overcame the many practical challenges faced by previous attempts at realizing workable particle-based displays.
+Comiskey ultimately conceived the microencapsulated electrophoretic display, which overcame the many practical challenges faced by previous attempts at realizing workable particle-based displays.
 In 1997, after years of research and experimentation, Comiskey and fellow MIT undergraduate JD Albert realized a working prototype.

 Over the next decade, Comiskey worked on the further development and industrialization of the technology at MIT and subsequently at E Ink, in both Cambridge, Massachusetts, and Shanghai, China.

-For its role in the evolution of the publishing industry, E Ink has been called “the greatest innovation since Gutenberg.”
+For its role in the evolution of the publishing industry, E Ink has been called "the greatest innovation since Gutenberg."

 While still an undergraduate at MIT, Comiskey was published as first author of the May 1998 cover article of Nature magazine, "An electrophoretic ink for all-printed reflective electronic displays".

 Comiskey holds 72 patents.
-He was recognized as a “Technology Pioneer” by the World Economic Forum, and was inducted into the National Inventors Hall of Fame in May 2016 for the invention and commercialization of E Ink, together with Joe Jacobson and JD Albert.
+He was recognized as a "Technology Pioneer" by the World Economic Forum, and was inducted into the National Inventors Hall of Fame in May 2016 for the invention and commercialization of E Ink, together with Joe Jacobson and JD Albert.

 Nicobar Group

-After E Ink, Comiskey founded Nicobar Group, a niche business consultancy specializing in the China nuclear power market.
+After E Ink, Comiskey founded Nicobar Group, a business advisory firm specializing in the China nuclear power market.

 In its early days, it was a startup "helping Western manufacturers and private equity firms do work in Asia", with a focus on developing strategy and executing technology and operations transfers in China.
-Today, it is more of a "one-stop shop" for foreign nuclear power players looking to enter the Chinese market.
+Today, it is a "one-stop shop" for foreign nuclear power players looking to enter the Chinese market.